petaverse-cloud/pv-docs-site/docs/petority/accounts/signing-up.md

 **Note:**

-+ Make sure to use accurate and truthful information while creating your account, and remember to keep your account and password secure for the safety of your account.
++ Make sure to use accurate and truthful information while creating your account.
++ keep your account and password secure for the safety of your account.

 ## Using a Third-Party Account to login
 1. [Download](/docs/petority/intro) and open the **Petority** app.